johnsonzhang434/SeetGeek/isaacreq.md

 - click element `input[type="submit"]`
 - validate that there has been a redirect to /login and no error

+## Test case R2.P.6 - formatting errors, redirect to /login with message '{} format is incorrect'.format(attrib)
+covered in R2.P.5, R2.P.4

-## Test case R2.P.6 - if the email already exists, show the message 'this email has been ALREADY used`
+## Test case R2.P.7 - if the email already exists, show the message 'this email has been ALREADY used`

 Mock: